For many camper owners, the beginning of October marks the end of another season of travel.

-Unless planning to live in the camper in the winter months, now is the time to pack everything up and ready the camper for winter storage.
+Unless planning to live in the camper in the winter months, now is the time to pack everything up and get it ready for winter storage.

-This post provides a step by step guide on how to winterize a camper.
+This post provides a step by step guide on how to winterize your camper van.

 We’ll cover off what it means to winterize an RV and what you need to get the job done so you can return in spring, ready to hit the road once more.

 Winterizing an RV | What Is It & Why Do It?